chisumo2016/-laravel-advance-/Ep33 - Documenting API with API Generator.md

     [X] Scribe will interact with our database .
 To show in api documentation [X] Clear our database . php artisan migrate:fresh --seed

+      NB: Remember to generate other API    Post , Comment and User

+    Scribe is an amazing packagees that helps us to generate documenntation in a beutiful webpage.
+    We use the '@' directive in PHPDocs to providee details about our API endpoints .